 Topical Drug Delivery Considerations for Biologics

-The article states that, according to the analyst firm Global Information, the demand for biologics and biosimilars is estimated to grow to more than $100 billion in 2015, continuing the double-digit growth rate seen in the last decade.
+According to the analyst firm Global Information, the demand for biologics and biosimilars is estimated to grow to more than $100 billion in 2015, continuing the double-digit growth rate seen in the last decade.
 As the industry continues to grow, alternative delivery methods are of increasing interest—particularly the topical delivery of large molecules.
-Formulation for any topical pharmaceutical is a top priority since the efficacy of the molecule can be affected by any misstep.
-Biologics also have the additional consideration of achieving the right penetration to the target.